-The Executive Compensation & Employee Benefits Practice Group at Norris McLaughlin co-chaired by David T. Harmon and Charles A. Bruder, brings a wealth of experience and knowledge to both employers and professionals in a wide range of industries.
+The executive compensation & employee benefits attorneys at Norris McLaughlin co-chaired by David T. Harmon and Charles A. Bruder, brings a wealth of experience and knowledge to both employers and professionals in a wide range of industries.
 Our Group addresses the legal ramifications, regulatory compliance and income tax issues associated with the implementation and administration of employment agreements, severance arrangements, qualified and non-qualified employee benefits plans and equity-based incentive compensation arrangements.

 Attorneys in this Group regularly counsel professionals in a wide range of industries in all aspects of employment arrangements, including the negotiation and drafting of employment agreements, and advising such individuals on income tax implications of stock option plans, variable compensation plans, phantom stock plans and other forms of incentive compensation, including the tax elections available to such professionals.
 They are experienced in all aspects of preparing and negotiating severance arrangements following an employment change or personnel downsizing.